 Subscribe for Latest News and Promotions

 California’s Mandatory Testing Framework for All Upstream License Holders

 Various states have approached the above safety concerns differently.
 However, a common thread is that testing should be undertaken by state-licensed independent testing laboratories.

-In the State of California, the governing body is the Bureau of Cannabis Control (BCC), created to develop a set of proposed regulations for cannabis testing.
-These rules specify a scientifically determined framework for cannabis testing labs to operate in, with the expressed purpose of ensuring high standards of result accuracy and reproducibility.
-Testing in California was divided into phase I, II and III, all of which VRX Labs performs.
+In the State of California, the governing body is the Department of Cannabis Control (DCC), created to develop a set of proposed regulations for cannabis testing.
+These rules specify a scientifically determined framework for cannabis testing labs to operate in, with the expressed purpose of ensuring high standards of data accuracy and reproducibility.

-Additionally, the BCC has required that all testing labs get ISO 17025 Accredited.
+Additionally, the DCC has required that testing labs are ISO 17025 Accredited.
 ISO 17025 is an internationally recognized accreditation proving the competency of testing labs.
 This is to ensure accurate and consistent results independent of industry pressures and to prevent the sales of potentially harmful products to consumers.